tommyhall/tommyhall.github.io/_posts/2016-10-17-vr-contd-design-considerations.md

 never came).

 So, what *should* have happened in the VR environment when he walked into that tree?
-In that case, he was sitting in a chair and moving himself around the virtual environment with an Xbox controller, so a sudden stop wouldn't necessarily have been as jarring (because he was never physically moving in the first place).
+In that case, he was sitting in a chair and moving himself around the virtual environment with an Xbox controller, so a sudden stop wouldn't necessarily have been jarring (because he was never physically moving in the first place).
 But what if he was using the PlayStation VR, walking around his living room, and he’d walked into a virtual object?
 Should we stop him in the VR environment, or let him keep walking through it?
 What if he was standing next to a virtual wall and leaned his head into it?